gpetuhov/AndroidInterview/README.md

 * How to prevent a Service from being destroyed by Android?
 (Use startForeground() with notification)
 * When onStartCommand() gets triggered?
 (Every time when startService() is called, even if Service is already started)

+### Multithreading in Android
+* Which operations are prohibited to run on the main thread?
+* What is the disadvantage of AsyncTask?
+* Handler, Looper, Handler Thread

 ### Other
 * How to provide data to external apps?
 (ContentProviders)
 * Permissions since Android 6.